REFRIGERANT GAS CATEGORIES

 Refrigerant leak detection system (industrial refrigerant gas detector)

 Halogenated hydrocarbons belong to the CFC and the HCFC categories.
 They are regulated under a specific regulation: prohibition or limitation of use with a required implementation of a refrigerant leak monitoring system.
 Other refrigerant leaks are regulated under chemical products regulations but it is highly recommended to use an industrial refrigeration gas detection system as well…

 Freons are heavier than air.
 They tend to remain stagnant and progressively replace oxygen.
-For optimal freon detection, refrigerant sensors should be placed under the cooling unit and linked to a gas detection controller.
+For optimal efficiency of your refrigerant leak detection system, refrigerant sensors should be placed under the cooling unit and linked to a gas detection controller.
 In case of leakage, the controller unit will shut down the power supply of the cooling installation.